-Be extra careful here, especially in winter time, when everything is frozen.
+Be extra careful here, especially in the wintertime, when everything is frozen.
 Never go out on the ice by the waterfall as it can break.
 We, locals, are horrified when we see how close people venture - literally out on a limb.
 It is like all caution is thrown to the wind.
 We want our visitors to be safe in Iceland.

 Photo taken from the east bank

-The colour of Skjálfandafljót river is so beautiful, it ranges from being beautifully powdery blue, which I love, to being greyish white.
-In the thaw in spring the river changes colour and becomes brown and very forceful.
+The colour of the Skjálfandafljót river is so beautiful, it ranges from being beautifully powdery blue, which I love, to being greyish white.
+In the thaw, in spring the river changes colour and becomes brown and very forceful.